Conformal Survival Bands for Risk Screening under Right-Censoring: Introduction

 \subsection{Preview of Our Contributions}

 We develop a method to construct principled and interpretable ``uncertainty bands'' around individual survival curves estimated by black-box models, using right-censored data.
-These bands, which we name \textit{conformal survival bands}, are designed to support clinical screening tasks and are rigorously calibrated in a useful predictive sense, as explained below.
+These bands, which we call \textit{conformal survival bands}, are designed to support clinical screening tasks within a {\em multiple testing} framework and are rigorously calibrated in a useful predictive sense, as explained below.

+Here, ``multiple testing'' refers to the fact that our method constructs uncertainty bands for each of several individuals in a test set by processing the entire test set jointly.
+This is analogous to how the Benjamini–Hochberg procedure processes all $p$-values for multiple hypotheses at once to control the false discovery rate (FDR) \citep{benjamini1995controlling}.
+The multiple testing nature of our approach will become clearer once we present its details and the theoretical guarantees it provides.

 A preview of our method is provided in Figure~\ref{fig:calibration_band_example}, which displays conformal survival bands for four test patients in a simulated dataset.
 At first glance, these bands may resemble personalized versions of classical confidence intervals—such as those drawn around Kaplan--Meier survival curves—but their interpretation is different.
 Classical confidence intervals aim to estimate population-level quantities like the true survival probability at a given time, which is typically only possible under strong parametric assumptions or after binning the covariates into a small number of population subgroups.
 Our bands, by contrast, are fully nonparametric and support individualized inferences without requiring covariate binning.